-ABOUT American Council for Technology-Industry Advisory Council (ACT-IAC)
+About American Council for Technology-Industry Advisory Council (ACT-IAC)

 The American Council for Technology-Industry Advisory Council (ACT-IAC) is a 501(c)3 non-profit educational organization established to improve government through the effective and innovative application of technology.
 ACT-IAC provides an objective, trusted and ethical forum where government and industry executives can communicate, collaborate and learn.
-ACT-IAC is the premiere public-private partnership in the government technology community and has been called “an example of how government and industry can work together.”
+ACT-IAC is the premier public-private partnership in the government technology community and has been called “an example of how government and industry can work together.”
 The former U.S. Chief Technology Officer called ACT-IAC the “Switzerland of the government IT community.”

 The ACT-IAC organizational structure is much like a coin.
 One side is the American Council of Technology (ACT) and the other is the Industry Advisory Council (IAC).
 While each has its own identity, it is the relationship between the two that creates value.
 Find out about the two aspects of this organization and how you can join and become part of the collaborative movement below.

 Government membership in ACT is free and requires only that you sign up for a member account.
 To join ACT today, set up an account by clicking here.